People and vendors in our sector talk a lot about identifying donors, but getting them ready to meet with you is a different story.

 You can avoid discomfort on both sides if you segment your data as follows:

 Voila!
 Highly-qualified outreach-ready leads.

-If you don’t have highly qualified outreach-ready major and legacy giving leads, maybe it’s time for you to talk to us.
+If you don’t have preliminarily qualified, outreach-ready major and legacy giving leads, maybe it’s time for you to talk to us.
 It’s easy to do so.
 Just go here.